 Risk rating

 Source High Medium Low

-A0 (birds, reptiles and some mammals) Х
+A0 (birds, reptiles and some mammals) х

 A1 (mammalian omnivore/bloom) Х

 B1 (environmental/herbivore/bloom) х

 B2-1, B2-2 (mammalian omnivore) х

-B2-3 (human) Х
+B2-3 (human) х

-C (unknown/bloom strain) Х
+C (unknown/bloom strain) х

 D1 (mammalian omnivore) х

-D2 (mammalian/mammalian omnivore) Х
+D2 (mammalian/mammalian omnivore) х

 E (herbivore/bovine) х

 F (mammalian) х

-Clade 1 (extra-intestinal pathogenic - ExPEC) х
+Clade 1 (extra-intestinal pathogenic, ExPEC) х

 Clade 3, 4 & 5 (environmental) х

-The AO phylogroup is carried by birds, reptiles, fish and some mammals.
+The A0 phylogroup is carried by birds, reptiles, fish and some mammals.

 The B1 phylogroup is predominantly environmental.

-• The risk of these types of E. coli to human health is low.
+The risk of this type of E. coli to human health is low.

 The B2-3 phylogroup is predominantly carried by humans.

-• The risk of this type of E. coli to human health is high as it may indicate a human faecal contamination event and thus the potential for human infective pathogens to also be present.
+The risk of this type of E. coli to human health is high as it may indicate a human faecal contamination event and thus the potential for human infective pathogens to also be present.

-The D1 phylogroup is associated with mammalian omnivores (this can include humans and other animals like pigs).
+The D1 phylogroup is associated with mammalianomnivores, which can include humans and other animals like pigs.

 The E phylogroup is associated with herbivores and cattle.

-• The risk of these types of E. coli to human health is medium, there is a possibility that human infective pathogens may also be present.
+The risk of this type of E. coli to human health is medium, there is a possibility that human infective pathogens may also be present.